-The Day Ex-Yardbirds Singer Keith Relf Electrocuted Himself with a Guitar
+The Day Yardbirds Singer Keith Relf Was Electrocuted by a Guitar

 If there’s any consolation in the tragic death of Keith Relf, it is that rhe former Yardbirds frontman died doing what he loved: making music.
 The 33-year-old was playing an ungrounded guitar in his basement when he was electrocuted on May 14, 1976.

 Relf had been out of the spotlight ever since the Yardbirds had flown their separate ways in 1968, leaving only guitarist Jimmy Page to lead the New Yardbirds, who would become Led Zeppelin.
 The blond frontman had been central to the band’s ’60s success, having founded the band, co-written many of the Yardbirds' hits and contributed wily harmonica (not to mention his powerful howl).
 But rock ’n’ roll history relegated him to the shadows behind the Yardbirds’ incredible guitarists, including Page, Jeff Beck and Eric Clapton.